Simplicity Review - is this the KiwiSaver scheme for you?

 What Funds are Available, and What's the Difference Between Them?

-Simplicity KiwiSaver offers three funds - Conservative, Balanced and Growth.
+Simplicity KiwiSaver offers six funds - Defensive (launched April 2023), Conservative, Default, Balanced, Growth and High Growth (launched April 2023).
 Generally, the rule is that the higher the percentage invested in shares rather than cash deposits and fixed income, the riskier the investment.
 This is because shares fluctuate in value, whereas cash deposits don't and your investment is near-guaranteed for anything classes as cash or fixed-income.

-This fund investments largely in fixed-income (78%) and cash (2%), leaving an exposure to the sharemarket of 20% of funds invested, with most of the risk in overseas shares.
+This fund invests largely in fixed-income (75%) and cash (2%), leaving an exposure to the sharemarket of 23% of funds invested, with most of the risk in overseas shares.
 Based on this, most of the fund's return can be predicted year-on-year and this is the safest Simplicity fund currently offered.

 The fund comprises of:

-This fund is a bridge between the Conservative fund above and the Growth fund below, offering a midway point for someone looking for higher returns without high risk.
-As such, the fund is 56% shares and 44% fixed income.
+The Balanced fund is a bridge between the Conservative fund above and the Growth funds below, offering a midway point for someone looking for higher returns without high risk.
+As such, the fund is 59% shares and 41% fixed income.
+The Simplicity Default Fund has the same asset allocation.

 The fund comprises of: